 There is a fishing pier located at the south end of the county park.
 The pier is located in very shallow water.
 There is a designated shore fishing area along the south shore of the lake near the intersection of McCarrons Blvd.
 S. and Western Ave.
 Access to this area requires navigating a steep flight of steps.
 Fishing at the located can be limited by aquatic vegetation.

 - Fisheries standard lake survey as needed when staff time permits.

 - Monitor winter oxygen levels as needed.

 McCarron's has suffered at least one partial winterkill.
 Recent efforts by the watershed district are hoped to prevent a recurrence of the problem.
-Northern pike levels have fluctuated greatly in this lake.
-The proposed stocking is expected to provide a more consistent level of pike fishing on this lake.
+Northern Pike levels have fluctuated greatly in this lake.
 Walleye management was considered unsuccessful and has been discontinued on this lake.
-Panfish are currently of much higher quality than the historical average for this lake.